Featured Grants

 • Academic year amount

 • The amount you receive depends on your FAFSA information and enrollment.
-Students receive their maximum Pell grant when enrolled full time each semester (12+ credits).
+Students receive their maximum Pell Grant when enrolled full time each semester (12+ credits).
 The award will be reduced for less than full-time enrollment.
-Students should notify us if they will be enrolled in less than 12 credits per semester.
+Students should notify us if they will be enrolled in fewer than 12 credits per semester.
 Amounts can change yearly.

 • Lifetime limits

-• The amount of Federal Pell Grant funds you may receive over your lifetime is limited by federal law to be the equivalent of six years of full time Pell grant funding.
-If you enroll less-than-full-time, you may receive Pell Grant beyond six years.
+• The amount of Federal Pell Grant funds you may receive over your lifetime is limited by federal law to be the equivalent of six years of full-time Pell Grant funding.
+If you enroll less than full time, you may receive a Pell Grant beyond six years.
 Because the maximum amount of Pell Grant funding you can receive each year is equal to 100%, the six-year equivalent is 600%.
-You can check your percentage of Pell Grant received.
+Check your percentage of Pell Grant received.
 If your Pell Grant percentage is less than 600%, you may still receive a Pell Grant.

 • Eligibility

-• Undergraduate students based on financial need demonstrated on the FAFSA
+• Undergraduate students eligibility is based on financial need demonstrated on the FAFSA.

 • How to apply